Australian green tree frog: Description

+Some arboreal hylid frogs, e.g. the Australian green tree frog (Litoria caerulea), benefit from two hygroscopically-enabled hydration processes: transcutaneous uptake of condensation on their skin and reduced evaporative water loss.
+Their wiping behaviour spreads hygroscopic secretions from the parotoid gland across their skin, facilitating both methods.
+L. caeruleas skin structure, the hygroscopic coating, and an advantageous temperature gradient combine to boost condensation and moisture uptake.

 The tadpoles' appearance changes throughout their development.
 When newly hatched, they are 8 mm long and when fully developed, 44 mm.
 They are initially mottled with brown, and increase in pigmentation (to either green or brown) during development.
 Their undersides are initially dark, but later become lighter in hue.
 The eggs are brown and are wrapped in a clear jelly; they are 1.1 to 1.4 mm in diameter.

 The call is a low, slow brawk-brawk-brawk, repeated many times.
 For most of the year, the frogs call from high positions, such as trees and gutters, but during the breeding season, they descend to near the ponds and pools, where they breed.
 Like many frogs, green tree frogs call not only to attract a mate, but also to advertise their location outside the mating season.
 They are particularly vocal after rain, but the reasons for this are unclear.
 They emit a stress call when they are in danger, such as when being attacked by a predator or when a person steps on the log in which one is concealed.